mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Fajro chimed in, "Perhaps an alternative arrangement can be made.
 One that is beneficial to both Liffa and all of Palinan."

-Kipnu and the magistrate turned to him to hear more.
+The magistrate butted in, "Absolutely not.
+The law does not allow–"

+"–I think you'll find that the law does allow alternative punishment if the senate itself should decide," said Fajro as he shoved a letter into the magistrate's chest.
+Fajro turned his head toward me now as if ensuring that I was paying attention.

-"If Liffa is inclined, thi could work with me in Holrag on our observational study of the obstruction."
+"If Liffa is inclined, thi could work with me in Holrag on our observational study of the obscura."

 I replied immediately, "I am not inclined."

 "Hold on, Liffa, let me finish.
 You would be working with our scientists to send a spacecraft up and figure out what we're dealing with.
-It would take no more than a few days[^1], then you can head back home to Heiko."
+It would take no more than a few days, then you can head back home to Heiko."

-[^1]: A day on Palinan takes approximately 3½ earth days.

 I retorted, "What use would a farmer be to scientists?"

-"An ex-engineer, you mean."
+"A farmer?
+Worthless.
+But you're more than that aren't you?"

 I was aghast.
 How could he possibly know that?

-"I know how you gave up your aspirations for the family business.
+"I've heard how you gave up your observer aspirations for the family trade.
 Honorable, but such a waste of talent."

-He was looking straight at me now, with a sincerity that was unmistakeable.
+He was looking straight at me now, with a sincerity that was unmistakable.

 "I've seen your eyes.
 The blood of Holrag is within you.
 It's been calling since you were born.
-You must have studied with the observers just to imagine your own _nul sa'am_ to the stars.
+You studied with the observers to imagine your own _nul sa'am_ to the stars.
 This journey was meant for you."

 I thought of Jathi, surmised they would need his help to get a vehicle up there and back down again, but I wondered what would convince him.
 Then I remembered what Melna said about Fajro: his words were a cover for his actions.